-(I) Finance income and expenses
+(k) Finance income and expenses

-Finance expense comprises interest expense on borrowings and accretion of the discount on provisions.
+Finance expense comprises interest expense on borrowings, unrealized and realized gains and losses on interest rate financial contracts and accretion of the discount on provisions.

 Borrowing costs incurred for the construction of qualifying assets are capitalized during the period of time that is required to complete and prepare the assets for their intended use or sale.
 All other borrowing costs are recognized in profit or loss using the effective interest method.
 The capitalization rate used to determine the amount of borrowing costs to be capitalized is the weighted average interest rate applicable to the Corporation's outstanding borrowings during the period.